Victorian Medicinal Cannabis Drivers to No Longer Face Automatic Loss of Licence, But NSW Continues Zero Tolerance

 Unlike roadside breath testing (RBT), which ascertains levels of alcohol in the blood of a driver and hence, whether they are drunk, roadside drug testing (RDT) involves a device that tests saliva for the mere presence of a limited number of drugs, and this means that a driver doesn’t have to be high in order to fall foul of the law, as the slightest trace can turn up a positive reading.

 Victoria was the first state to adopt this approach in 2004, when it commenced testing for THC, MDMA and amphetamines.
 NSW followed with the same regime in 2007, with the addition of cocaine as a fourth drug in 2018.
-And prescribed cannabis medicine continues to be penalised in both states, despite all other prescription medicines being completely left off the list.
+And prescribed cannabis medicine has continued to be penalised in both states, despite all other prescription medicines being completely left off the list.

-The campaign to change the regime in both states was strong even before lawful cannabis medicine, as unlike random breath testing for alcohol, roadside drug testing can result licence disqualification and conviction over the presence of drugs taken and having worn off long before testing.
+The campaign to change the regime in both states was strong even before lawful cannabis medicine, as unlike random breath testing for alcohol, roadside drug testing can result in licence disqualification and conviction over the presence of drugs taken and having worn off long before testing.
 And a further issue with cannabis is that the body can store traces of THC for weeks on end.

 No defence whatsoever